Let us help you train for employment in a clean, high-demand, manufacturing occupation!

 Provided the candidate meets the program requirements, the courses are FREE.
 Primary requirements are a HS Diploma (or GED) and being between the age of 17 and 29 years old.
 For individuals above this age range, additional funding would allow them to participate in the courses as well.

-Robotics and Automation Technician Training (ATT), provides foundational knowledge for an entry-level manufacturing technician.
+Robotics and Automation Technician Training, provides foundational knowledge for an entry-level manufacturing technician.
 There is a follow on Robotics Training offered fall semester that students can also gain access to through a credit course.

-The next Quality Technician Training will be November 6th and will run on a schedule of 4-days a week, 5 hours a day (9:00 am to 2:30 pm) Tuesday through Friday for 6 weeks, for a total of 120 hours.
-There will be no class the week of Thanksgiving.
+The next Quality Training – Six Sigma Yellow Belt Program will be February 5th and will run on a schedule of 4-days a week, 5 hours a day (9:00 am to 2:30 pm) Tuesday through Friday for 5 weeks, for a total of 100 hours.

 All courses are held on the MWCC Devens Campus at 27 Jackson Rd Devens, MA.